huilyu2/DataCuration-DataConservancy/README.md

 # DataCuration-DataConservancy
+## Final Project for LIS531 Foundations of Data Curation
-## Using DataConservancy Package tools to make a data curation project for a scientific research project
+Using DataConservancy Package tools to make a data curation project for a scientific research project